How to Teach a Dog to Crawl in 7 Simple Steps

 Once your dog can sit and lay down on command, you can move forward to the next step: getting your dog to stay in the correct position.
 Start by getting your dog into the down position on a rug, bed, or another comfy area.
 You’ll be able to change the location once your dog has mastered the trick.
 However, starting the training in a comfortable place will encourage your dog to stay in place.

-Step away from your dog and say, “stay”.
+Step away from your dog and say, “Stay”.
 Step back towards your dog quickly and treat it if it hasn’t moved.

 4. Add Time and Distance to the Stay Position

-When your dog has started staying put, move further and further away while keeping your dog in a laying position.
+When your dog has started staying put, move further and further away while keeping your dog in a lying position.
 You want to eventually reach the point where you can leave the room briefly, and your dog will stay lying down while you’re gone.

 This is important for getting your dog to crawl and teaching your dog good behavior.
 This will be an essential tool for ensuring your dog is polite when interacting with other people and animals.